The Ultimate Financial Checklist

 - Protect your income – Life can throw curveballs your way, so be sure to make sure the income you and your family are counting on is protected.
 If you have a spouse or kids, term life insurance is important and disability insurance will cover you if you can’t work because of illness or injury.

 - Safeguard your assets – You likely shelled out quite a bit for your biggest assets, and you don’t want to be on the hook for damage or theft.
 Homeowners or renter’s insurance will cover your shelter and most anything inside, while car insurance keeps your vehicle covered.
 If you have other big purchases – anything from engagement rings to boats – consider protecting them too.

 - Secure your person – Last but not least, protect yourself.
 Your health with health insurance, your identity with identity theft insurance, and if you have over $500,000 in net worth consider an umbrella policy for everything else.

 - Dust off your estate plan (wills and healthcare directives) – Take a quick look at your estate plan to ensure that all of the key components are there and that they are still as relevant as they were when first written.
-At minimum, make sure you have a last will and testament, advance health care directive, and power of attorney drawn up.
+At a minimum, make sure you have a last will and testament, advance health care directive, and power of attorney drawn up.

 - Review your beneficiaries – You can designate a beneficiary for all of your investment accounts to ensure quick and easy access to your savings.
 If these aren’t updated for your current situation and something happens to you, your assets could take months or even years to pass to your beneficiaries through probate courts, even if your will is up to date.